MichaelFunke/TimesTableApp/README.md

 # TimesTableApp
-A simple app for learning the Pythagorean table.
+Simple app for learning the Pythagorean table.